Peer Reviewed Journal Articles

 Research in Progress

 Afrofuture/Archive: An Ancestral Black Queer Biomythography (with historian and archivist Kerrie Cotten Williams) creates a new lexicon for queer Afrofuturist archives.
 Influenced by Lorde’s biomythograpy (Zami, 1982), DeVeaux’s queering historical memory (Yabo, 2014), and Butler’s speculative futurist meditations (Patternist Series and Kindred, 1971-84), the authors quilt the contours of Black queer kinship across space and time, from enslavement in the deep south to queer liberatory loving in the digital world.
-Book proposal in circulation, research in-progress.

 Femme Query: Politics, Pleasure, and Queer of Color Pedagogies examines three perspectives; femme pleasures, femme politics, and femme possibilities.
 “Pleasures” interrogates sexual desire, sartorial expression, formations of femme relational power, and approaches to cultivating sustainable inclusive beloved community.
 “Politics” explores political agency and creative femme methodologies for addressing misogynoir, violence, and invisibility.
 Finally, “Pedagogies” envisions gender [Afro]futures, femme performance as radical creative teaching and learning practice, and presents “liberationship pedagogies” as a framework for QTPOC loving as liberatory praxis.
 This qualitative work engages and contributes to the expanding literature on femme gender identity and expression and centers the lived experiences of activists, cultural workers, artists, and educators of color.
-Book proposal in revision, research in-progress.